Bible Reliability

 Some Bible passages appear contradictory due to the limitations inherent in translation.
 For example, the original Hebrew, Aramaic, and Greek writings include over 11,000 words.
 The typical English translation has about 6,000 words.

-The gospel passages some deem contradictory are actually complementary, describing the same event from different perspectives.
+The gospel passages that some deem contradictory are complementary.
+They describe the same event from different perspectives.
 These seeming contradictions prove there was no corroboration between the gospel writers.

 No Hoaxes